 My day was often interrupted by many phone calls.
 I changed the phone number on the website to a link to my calendar for people to book times, and set it up so that I was only taking calls from 9am to midday.
 Interestingly, enquiries increased when I replaced the number with the link, and by batching calls I was more productive.
 Winner.
 I can update the dates and times I’m available in the future and also delegate the link to another staff member.

 Pre-emptive on-boarding sequence

 Every question I was asked, I wondered how I could have it answered beforehand.
 I updated the welcome page.
 I rearranged some buttons that caused some confusion, and re-wrote the welcome email sequence.
 These tweaks gave the answers people wanted before they had the chance to ask the question.
 It was like putting a ship in the water with the holes plugged up, rather than bailing it out on the way.

-It seems a four hour work week is possible.
+It seems a 4 hour work week is possible.
 However, it took me a little over 4,000 hours to design it that way.
 The business is running smoother and better without my filthy mitts all over it.
 My stress levels have dropped, and my customers are having better experience.